-With every appointment, you’ll become more comfortable and I hope that these ideas and conversation-generating tips will help you feel more confident about your kidney disease management.
+With every appointment, you’ll become more comfortable.
+I hope that these ideas and questions will help you feel more confident about working with your kidney specialist.

 After going through the standard process of becoming a doctor, they then need to go through additional years of education and training to become a doctor that specializes in kidney disease.

 A kidney specialist will see both patients with chronic kidney disease as well as those with end-stage kidney disease on dialysis.
 A nephrologist will be the medical director of dialysis clinics.

 If your primary doctor sees lab changes regarding your kidney health, they will likely confirm that there is an issue first and then refer you to a kidney specialist.